API Security · Browser-side encryption

 53%

-of organizations have suffered bot attacks targeting their APIs
+of organizations have already suffered bot attacks targeting their APIs

 Sources · Salt Security Q1 2025 · IBM Cost of Data Breach 2025 · Check Point Research 2025